martin0004/bike_sharing_patterns/README.md

 The data pre-processor formats the dataset raw data so it can be manipulated by the neural network.

 - The pre-processor performs scaling of some features.
-Means and standard deviations are stored in global variables MEANS and STDS (dictionnaries).
+Means and standard deviations must be provided when the pre-processor is instantiated.
+Values for this project are stored in global variables MEANS and STDS (dictionnaries).

 	```
 	dpp = DataPreprocessor(MEANS, STDS)
 	```

 - If the dataset contains targets, pre-processing can be performed on both the features and targets.
 Just use argument `targets=True` when running the preprocessor.
-Use this functionnality when preparing training data.
+Use this format when preparing training data.

 	```
 	df_features, df_targets = dpp.run(df_data, targets=True)
 	```

 - If the dataset only contains features, run the data pre-processor without using the `targets` argument.
-Use this when only performing predictions.
+Use this format when performing predictions on new/unlabeled data.

 	```
 	df_features = dpp.run(df_data)